pmbanugo/tina/docs/concepts/thread_per_core.md

 Each Shard runs a tight loop that processes work in a fixed, deterministic order.

-1. **Inbound message** (step 1): Messages from other Shards are delivered before local handlers run, so handlers see fresh cross-shard data.
+1. **Inbound message**: Messages from other Shards are delivered before local handlers run, so handlers see fresh cross-shard data.
-2. **I/O** (step 2): Completed I/O operations are available before dispatch.
+2. **I/O**: Completed I/O operations are available before dispatch.
-3. **Outbound messages after dispatch** (step 5): All messages generated running the handlers are batched and published in one atomic write.
+3. **Outbound messages after dispatch**: All messages generated running the handlers are batched and published in one atomic write.
 4. **Log last**

 ## Budgeted Batching by Type